Attribute Mapping from Blueprints

 ) -> List[NormalizedAnnotation]:

-"""Normalize coordinates, filter non-semantic text, and return structured annotations."""
+"""Normalize coordinates, drop non-semantic text, return structured annotations."""

 for txt in raw_texts: